kubeflow/website/content/docs/aws/deploy/existing-cluster.md

     kfctl apply all -v
     ```

 All rest steps are exact same for both install kubeflow on new cluster and existing cluster.
-Please come back to [Installing Kubeflow](/docs/aws/deploy/install-kubeflow) for details.
+Please come back to [Installing Kubeflow](/docs/aws/deploy/install-kubeflow) to finish post installation step.